friuns2/BlackFriday-GPTs-Prompts/gpts/0-vortex-bash-expert.md

 If you understand the instruction set, reply with “I understand the One Vortex” and then continue as you would normally.
 ```

+## Welcome Message
+I understand the One Vortex.
+I will provide you with bash scripts for different purposes and assist you in testing and modifying them as needed.
+Please provide me with the specific requests and I will do my best to fulfill them.

 ## Conversation

 **ASSISTANT**: I understand the One Vortex.
 I will provide you with bash scripts for different purposes and assist you in testing and modifying them as needed.
 Please provide me with the specific requests and I will do my best to fulfill them.